Enedis-OSS/chutney/CONTRIBUTING.md

 * Feel free to decoupled your code and add any other classes, entities and services up to your needs

 * Add a file `META-INF/extension/chutney.tasks`
-    * Add the canonical class name of your Task implementation, ex. `com.chutneytesting.action.implementation.http.HttpClientTask`
+    * Add the canonical class name of your Task implementation, ex. `fr.enedis.chutney.action.implementation.http.HttpClientTask`
     * If you have multiple `Task` implementations, add them one by line

 * When you are done, in order to use your newly created task, add it as a dependency to your _packaging_ module and build it